Munich, Germany

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "One of the best ways to find a place to live in Munich is to use online resources such as websites and apps.
 Popular websites such as ImmobilienScout24, WG-Gesucht, and Immowelt are great for finding apartments, houses, and rooms for rent.
 Additionally, there are many apps such as Nestpick, Spotahome, and Roomster that can help you find a place to live in Munich.
-It is also possible to find a place to live through local newspapers, real estate agents, and word of mouth," wrote one member in Munich.
+It is also possible to find a place to live through local newspapers, real estate agents, and word of mouth," said one expat in Munich.

 What is a typical expat home or apartment like in Munich?